On the error control of invariant causal prediction: A multiple testing formulation of ICP

 To this end, based on the p-values $p_{S}$ generated by the first step of ICP, we propose the following p-value for $H^*_{0, i }$:

-All p-values in this paper depend on the environment set $\mE$, but we surpress this dependence for simplicity in notation.
+All p-values in this paper depend on the environment set $\mE$, but we suppress this dependence for simplicity in notation.
 We take the p-values $p_S$ as given from the ICP approach and do not elaborate on their calculation.
-For more details, please refer to \cite{peters2016causal}.
+For more details, please refer to \cite{peters2016causal} and \cite{ heinze2018invariant}.

 As shown in the following proposition, $p^*_i$ is a valid p-value. \begin{proposition} For any $c \in (0,1)$, $P_{H^*_{0, i }}(p^*_i \leq c) \leq c$. \end{proposition}